nice-digital/nice-design-system/components/nds-card/README.md

 The tag that you would like to use for the heading link.
 By default it's an HTMLAnchorElement and will result in something like `<a href="/destination">Card heading text</a>` but you can pass a custom router link tag such as `Link` to result in `<Link to="/destination">Card heading text</Link>`.

+##### link.method

+- Type: `string`
+- Default: `to`

+The method of activating the link.
+By default a link is an anchor with `href` attribute for the destination.
+Other routers may use another prop, such as `to`.
+This allows you to stipulate any possible required attribute name.
+If no `method` is provided and the `elementType` is an anchor (or an `elementType` is not supplied) then the `method` will default to `href`.
+If the `elementType` is not an anchor and no method is supplied, the `method` will default to `to`.

 ##### metadata

 - Type: `Metadata`, `Array<Metadata>`